 Optional: Prepared rice to serve under chili.

-Finely grated Vermont cheddar cheese to serve on top.
+Finely grated Vermont cheddar and Cabot Habanero cheese to serve on top.

 1. In the stock pot combine the ground beef and onions, breaking up the beef into small pieces.
-Cook until onions are soft and beef is no longer pink, stirring occasionally.
+Cook until onions are soft and beef is browned, stirring occasionally.
 You can drain the fat if you’d like, but fat is flavor and if you have quality grass-fed beef I would definitely keep it!

 2. Stir in the garlic powder, salt, pepper and chili seasoning packets.
 Then stir in the remaining ingredients.
 Bring to simmer and cook for at least one hour on low.
 At that point I like to move it to the crock pot and keep it on warm throughout the serving period.